THE PERFECT CURE FOR FEAR

 Like the Psalmist, when you are secure in the love which God has for you in Christ Jesus, even though you may walk through the valley of the shadow of death, yet you will fear no evil; for you know that God loves you and that God will never leave you nor forsake you (Psa.
 23:4).

-Beloved, if you are always fearful, restless, anxious, or troubled about life or death, you are yet to be rooted and grounded in the love of Christ.
+Beloved, if you are always fearful, restless, anxious, or troubled about life or death, it is an indication that you are not yet rooted and grounded in the love of Christ.

-When you begin to acknowledge, experience, and appropriate the love of Christ which surpasses all intellectual knowledge or mental understanding, fear will be completely driven out of your heart because God’s love cannot co-inhabit with fear in your soul.
+When you begin to experience or operate in the love of Christ which surpasses all intellectual knowledge or mental understanding, fear will be completely driven out of your heart because God’s love cannot co-inhabit with fear in your soul.

 You will also be able to confidently declare, “The LORD is on my side; I will not fear.
 What can man do to me?”
 (Psa.
 118:6 NKJV).
 “The LORD is my helper; I will not fear.
 What can man do to me?”
 (Heb.
 13:6 NKJV).